Redundancy negotiations

 Other employers offer large amounts even though they don’t have to, especially to high-earning employees.

-This is known as a ‘virtuous circle’, in that departing employees are offered very generous terms because those employees making the offer – usually senior HR or board-level directors – want to ensure that a precedent is set, and if they too were to depart, then they would get the best redundancy package as well.
+This is known as a ‘virtuous circle’, in that departing employees are offered very generous terms because those employees making the offer – usually senior HR or board-level directors – want to ensure that a precedent is set, and if they too were to be made redundant in future, then they would get the best redundancy package as well.

 image